 All of our staff participate in an intensive week-long training program and are certified in First Aid and CPR.
 Our pool and lake staff are American Red Cross certified lifeguards and our program specialists are trained and certified in their program areas.

 Medical & Health Care

 In 2013 Camp Wise built a state-of-the-art Health Center equipped with two exam rooms, a “walk-through” space for efficient medication distribution, and isolated rest and recovery areas for campers who are feeling under the weather.
-The infirmary is staffed with 3 nurses to provide around the clock care.
-An Infirmary Manager keeps a log of all visits to the infirmary and ensures that parents are kept in the loop about their camper’s care.
+The Health Center is staffed with 3 nurses to provide around the clock care.
+A Health Center Manager keeps a log of all visits to the center and ensures that parents are kept in the loop about their camper’s care.
 Volunteer doctors are always on-call, and visit camp 2-3 times each week for campers who require additional medical attention.